Galician-Style Octopus in Pressure Cooker

 Prepare the octopus in the same way as the potatoes.

-Sprinkle it with sweet paprika and chopped parsley.
+Sprinkle with sweet paprika and chopped parsley.

-Serve our Galician-Style Octopus in Pressure Cooker, hot or at room temperature if it is winter, or cold, maybe even from the refrigerator, if it is summer.
+Serve our Galician-Style Octopus in Pressure Cooker, hot or at room temperature if it is winter, or cold, maybe even from the refrigerator if it is summer.

-Advice and Storage
+Tips and Storage

 As always, I recommend using glass or ceramic, because plastic is harmful.